Contd. is short for continued, and it’s used in a screenplay to separate sections of the script.

 Titles and scene numbers are added to a screenplay before it’s printed so that readers can tell where they are in the story at any given time.

-The titles and scenes are usually separated by asterisks, with the number of asterisks equal to the number of scenes that have passed since the last scene heading.
+The titles and scenes are usually separated by asterisks, with the number of asterisks equal to the number of locations that have passed since the last set heading.

-If there’s no scene heading between two scenes, then the first asterisk immediately follows the last line of dialogue from the previous scene.
+If there’s no scene heading between two locations, then the first asterisk immediately follows the last line of dialogue from the previous stage.

 Example:*EXT.
-CORONADO BEACH – DAY – CONTINUED**There are no asterisks separating this section from the previous section, which means that there is only one scene heading between them.
+CORONADO BEACH – DAY – CONTINUED**There are no asterisks separating this section from the previous quarter, meaning there is only one scene heading between them.

-This means that if you’re on page 6 of your script and you see a “CONTINUED” title, it means you’re on page 7 and that you started reading at page 1.**The page numbers always start over with every act break.
+If you’re on page 6 of your script and you see a “CONTINUED” title, you’re on page 7 and started reading at page 1.**The page numbers always start over with every act break.

 What Are More And Cont’d Used For In Screenplays?